Anmk/Numeral-systems-converter/README.md

 # Numeral systems converter

 ## Introduction
-This widget conversions between all number bases: from binary to hexadecimal.
+This widget can make conversion between all number bases: from binary to hexadecimal.
 I used JavaScript, Node.js, Express, Express Handlebars, Socket.io and CSS technologies.
 There is responsive project.
 Input data is validated.
 Widget works independently after placing it several times on the website.

 ## Usage
 In the file: *public/js/scripts.js* you can choose scroll options: